 I am a contributing editor to The Monkey Cage, a blog on politics and political science at The Washington Post, and only infrequently do I continue to blog at my personal blog, haba na haba.
-I also host Ufahamu Africa, a podcast about life and politics on the continent.
+I also started Ufahamu Africa, a podcast about life and politics on the continent, which I co-host with Rachel Beatty Riedl.

 In 2018, Cambridge University Press published my book, Doomed Interventions: The Failure of Global Responses to AIDS in Africa.
 Here is a review of the book.